 One of the things I miss the most about the Pacific Northwest is free seafood.
 I spent my childhood summers playing at the beach while my parents were fishing and clamming.

 I looooove clam chowder.
-And when it's fresh, made with razor clams that my parents dug up, it's sooooo good.
+And when it's fresh, made with razor clams that my parents dug up on the Oregon coast, it's sooooo good.

 I prefer using milk instead of cream because it's healthier and less filling, or rather, it doesn't sit in my stomach as much as cream would.
 Then I can eat more clam chowder.
 Yippee!!